nickzoic/nick.zoic.org/art/mouse-canvas-splines/index.md

 mouse, and then 'normalizing' `ts` to the range *\[0,1\]* once the user has stopped drawing.

-And we can interate along the spline and plot a line using Canvas, like
+And we can iterate along the spline and plot a line using Canvas, like
 so:

     var xys = spline.at(numeric.linspace(0,1,100));